PJWalker/obsidian-sort-frontmatter/README.md

 See [[README_DEV.md]] for a walkthrough on the technical side.
 As far as **usage** is concerned, the procedure is as follows:

-- Open up the Command Pallet
+- Open up the Command Palette
-- Type `Sort Frontmatter` and activate.
+- Type `Sort Frontmatter` and activate `Sort Front matter for current file` or `Sort all frontmatter in the vault`
-- The current file on the screen will have its frontmatter sorted.

 ## Tradeoffs